xcontcom/billiard-fractals/docs/article.md

 ---

 ### Holographic Analogy
-The analogy with holography becomes evident when viewed through the lens of surface intersection.

-In classical optical holography, a **spherical wavefront** from a point source is intersected by a **flat surface** (the photographic plate).
-The resulting interference pattern encodes 3D information into a 2D intensity map.
-Discretizing this wavefront (e.g., sampling it at regular intervals) still yields structured and coherent patterns.

-Our system inverts this paradigm: we begin with a **flat symbolic space** and intersect it with a **curved mathematical surface**.
-When sampled symbolically - either via floor or sine thresholding - the intersection produces rich, interference-like binary textures.
+In classical holography, a point source emits nested spherical wavefronts.
+When these are sliced by a flat recording plane, the amplitude at each (x, y) position encodes a continuous interference pattern.
+The spacing between wavefronts defines the wavelength - effectively a discretization step in the z-direction.

+Our system inverts this paradigm: instead of slicing nested curved shells with a flat surface, we intersect a single curved surface with stacked, evenly spaced binary planes - symbolic layers representing a plane wavefront.
+Each (x, y) coordinate samples which symbolic layer the surface intersects, producing a binary (or thresholded) value.

+While the components differ - continuous vs symbolic, curved emitter vs curved surface - the underlying mechanism is the same: a curved geometry intersected by layered structure, producing interference-like textures from simple spatial rules.

-Despite differences in physical interpretation, both systems share a core structure:
-Irrational curvature meets symbolic slicing, and complexity emerges.
+Despite differences in physical interpretation, both systems share a core structure: curved geometry meets layered slicing - and complexity emerges.

 ---